 The CEIAG – (Careers Education Information Advice Guidance) provision in a Delta Academy has been designed to positively support you to acquire the educational, social and employability skills necessary for lifelong success in a diverse and changing world of work.
-Our Careers Programme is personalised to the academy in conjunction with our partners at Careers Inc. For more information for Students, Parents and Carers click on the button below.
+Our Careers Programme is personalised to the academy in conjunction with our partners at Progress Careers.
+For more information for Students, Parents and Carers click on the button below.

 Careers Education is provided though: